hansake/Z180_Computer/README.md

 An ATmega328P (the IC used in Arduino UNO) with SPI or Tx/Rx interfaces to the Z180 is also available.
 The connectors to the ATmega328P are intended to make it possible to use Arduino shields to add functionality.

+My selection of components is mainly based on what I found in my tucked away boxes.